-As you might’ve heard, there’s now a tax on some fizzy drinks (see full info how the 'Sugar tax' works), but only one drink at Nando’s is affected.
+There’s now a tax on some fizzy drinks (see full info on how the 'Sugar tax' works), but only one drink at Nando’s is affected.
 If you choose original Coca-Cola for your bottomless drink, it’ll cost you an extra 20p more.
-You can easily avoid the tax by going for any other drink, such as Sprite, Fanta or Coke Zero.
+You can easily avoid the tax by going for any other drink, such as Coke Zero, Sprite, or Fanta.

 Make Nando’s at home

 And finally, it’s not strictly a real Nando’s, but you can save a whole lot on your meal by making it yourself at home.
 At most major supermarkets, you can pick up Nando’s branded cooking marinades, peri-peri salt and spice rubs to make yourself a Nando’s at home (and you can save even more money by making your own version totally from scratch).

 You can pick up a whole pack of chicken breast at the supermarket for £3-£4, and the marinades are priced between £1-£3, so you can make a bigger batch of Nando’s style chicken for three to four people for around £1-£2 per head.